cmurray187/cmurray187.github.io/_posts/2020-06-18-Herring larvae prep for RNA extractions and QQ.md

 ---
 layout: post
-title: Herring larvae prep for RNA extractions and QQ
+title: Prepping herring larvae for RNA extractions and QQ
 subtitle: Winter 2020 CO2 x heatwave effects on Pacific herring early life-stages
 gh-repo: cmurray187/cmurray187.github.io
 gh-badge: [star, fork, follow]
 tags: [research, Pacific herring, RNA]
 comments: true
 ---
-## Prepping herring larvae

 I sampled n = 20 newly hatched larvae from each experimental replicate on the day of peak hatch (March 4 for heatwave treatments and March 6 for ambient temp).
 Larvae from each replicate were preserved together in a 3 ml Eppendorf vial with RNALater and stored at -20C.